- Introduction

-Honesty and integrity are qualities that are essential to the legal profession.
+This university is committed to academic excellence and integrity.
+Honesty and integrity are cornerstones of the legal profession.
 Students preparing to enter this profession must conduct themselves in accordance with these qualities in all of their professional activities, including with respect to the School of Law.
 Accordingly, law students shall act with honesty and candor, and shall fulfill obligations of good faith and fair dealing in their relations with their peers, University faculty and staff, and the professional legal community at large.

 This Academic Integrity Policy spells out the School of Law’s expectations for law students in this regard.
 In particular, it addresses the rules governing dishonest conduct, such as cheating, plagiarism, and unauthorized collaboration.
 The policy also makes clear that serious administrative, academic, and other consequences will flow from any breach of these rules.
 These consequences may inhibit a law student from being admitted to the practice of law in the State of California or elsewhere.